Toponomastics

 The Masada myth is the early Zionist retelling of the Siege of Masada, and an Israeli national myth.

-• Meaning of Egypt
+• Etymology of Egypt